renat5509/Less_14_Git_GitHub/README.md

 Git push origin main and UPDATE locally
 Added a fourth line
 Added this line remotely and locally twice

-Edit a sixth line local conflict
+Edit a sixth line remote conflict

-Edit a sixth line first remotely